Greek-Turkish tensions rise in crisis over eastern Mediterranean | Headlines

 A Turkish ship set sail on Monday to carry out seismic surveys in the eastern Mediterranean, prompting Greece to issue a furious new demand for European Union sanctions on Ankara in a row over offshore exploration rights.
 France expressed its concern after the Turkish vessel, the Oruc Reis, began its voyage.
 It said Turkey must stick to commitments it has made in the dispute, refrain from provocative actions and show good faith.

 Greece's foreign ministry described the new voyage as a "major escalation" and a "direct threat to peace in the region".
-Turkey accused Athens of fuelling tensions.
+Turkey, meanwhile, accused Athens of fuelling tensions.
 The Oruc Reis intends to carry out work south of the Greek island of Kastellorizo, which is close to Turkey's coast.

 Ankara had withdrawn the vessel from contested waters in the eastern Mediterranean last month to "allow for diplomacy" before an EU summit at which Cyprus sought sanctions against Turkey.
 "Turkey has proven it lacks credibility.
 All those who believed Turkey meant all it said before the European summit of Oct.
 1-2 now stand corrected," Greek government spokesman Stelios Petsas said on Monday.

+Defence Minister Hulusi Akar also said that Ankara's operations were within its continental shelf and it expected Greece to refrain from steps escalating tensions.
+NAVY ESCORT

 "They are doing everything to escalate tensions," Akar said.
 "The Navy will provide the necessary escort and protection to our vessels as needed."
-Energy Minister Fatih Donmez wrote on Twitter said Turkey would "continue to explore, dig and protect our rights."
+Energy Minister Fatih Donmez wrote on Twitter that Turkey would "continue to explore, dig and protect our rights".

 "So the only issue here is to activate more drastic solutions, for Turkey to feel more stick and less carrot this time," Petsas said.
 French Foreign Ministry spokeswoman Agnes von der Muhll said in Paris: "We expect Turkey to meet its commitments, abstain from new provocations and show concrete evidence of good faith."